connor9/ansible-prelude/README.md

 ## Overview

-* Copies your public key to relevant directory in the project to ensure it used by bootstrapping roles.
+* Copies a public key to the relevant directory in a project for availability in bootstrapping roles
-* Installs required ansible roles from either internal or external sources based on their availability.
+* Installs any required Ansible roles for a project from either internal, if available, or falling back to external sources

 ## Availability